MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 - $true: Domain impersonation protection is enabled for all registered domains in the Office 365 organization.

 - $false: Domain impersonation protection isn't enabled for all registered domains in the Office 365 organization.
 This is the default value.
-You can enable domain impersonation protection for specific domains by using the EnableTargetedDomainsProtection and TargetedDomainsToProtect parameters.
+You can enable protection for specific domains by using the EnableTargetedDomainsProtection and TargetedDomainsToProtect parameters.

 ```yaml
 Type: Boolean